-In 2007, SRC developed a proprietary longitudinal outcomes database created for the bariatric and metabolic surgery specialty.
-Today, it has expanded to multiple specialties and is the world’s largest and most comprehensive repository of surgical outcomes information.
+In 2007, SRC developed a proprietary longitudinal outcomes database (known as “BOLD™”) created for the bariatric and metabolic surgery specialty.
+Today, BOLD has expanded to multiple specialties and is regarded as the world’s largest and most comprehensive repository of surgical outcomes information.

-SRC’s multi-specialty database provides participating surgeons with real-time access to individual patient information that guides clinical decisions.
+SRC’s multispecialty database provides participating surgeons with real-time access to individual patient information that guides clinical decisions.
 Providers can also obtain meaningful information through numerous reports that are based on information from the surgeon’s individual practice.
-National summary reports enable participants to compare their individual outcomes to aggregate data and assess their approach to care.
+National and International summary reports enable participants to compare their individual outcomes to aggregate data and assess their approach to care.

 Data Access and Dissemination Summary